 Please send your child clean, dressed (no pajamas, unless you don't mind your child wearing their pajamas all day), fed and ready for the day, as well as all of your child's necessary supplies needed for that day's care.
 Please do not send food i.e. (half eaten breakfasts, breakfast bars, candy, etc) or gum with the children.
 Please make your goodbye brief (no more than a couple minutes): the longer you prolong departure the harder it gets for both parent and especially for your child.
 Never leave without telling your child goodbye.
 Please be in control of your child during drop-off and pick-up times.
 No one other than the parent or person designated by you will be allowed to pick up your child without advanced written permission indicating the person's name and relationship to your child.
 If there is a court order keeping one parent away from the child, we must have a written note from the custodial parent in our file to that effect.
 Otherwise, we cannot prevent the non-custodial parent from picking up the child.Top

 Parents are responsible for supplying the following items: diapers/pull-ups, wipes, diaper creams, tooth brush, weather appropriate clothes and a change of clothes, jacket, shoes that lace-up or Velcro and/or stay on feet (no flip-flops please), pacifier (if needed), and a swimsuit.
 We supply and apply sunscreen every day to any child playing outside.
 For the older children sleeping on a matt: a crib sheet, a blanket, and a pillow are needed.
 If necessary a comfort object for rest-time, and any thing else your child may need.
 Your child's crib sheet, blanket, and pillow should be taken home every Friday and washed and retuned to daycare the following Monday.
 There is a good possibility your child will get dirty throughout the day because of food, paint, markers, dirt, bubbles, etc. So please dress your child accordingly for play.
-We will wash the children's clothing, or you may take your child's clothing home to be washed, which ever you prefer.
 We are not responsible for replacing stained or soiled clothing.
 Furthermore we suggest that you write your child's name on the tags of their clothing (especially socks and underwear) in order to prevent any clothing mix-ups.

 Note: Please periodically check your child's locker/cubby to make sure they still have all of their necessary items needed at daycare.
 Further more, as the weather changes throughout the year, so do your child's items needed at daycare.
 We greatly appreciate your adherence to this subject, as it helps ours and the children's day run more smoothly to have all of his or her necessary belongings with them at daycare.
 This way we can care for your child in the best possible way.Top